dekarpaulvictor/simple-php-blog/README.md

 # TODO

 1. Add controllers to edit, update and delete blog posts
-2. Store posts in a database
+2. Store posts in a database as opposed to flat files
 3. Let a user with `admin` or `edit` roles log in and create blog content